ongres/stackgres/doc/content/en/07-developer-documentation/04-running-stackgres-outside-of-k8s/_index.md

   --set-string cert.key="$(base64 -w0 stackgres-k8s/src/operator/src/test/resources/certs/server-key.pem)"
 ```

-This will install StackGres excluding the StackGres REST API (api-web).
+This will install StackGres excluding the StackGres REST API (restapi).
 The `stackgres-restapi` service will not point to a pod but instead to `172.17.0.1:8443` (served by the local Java process or dev mode we're about to start):

 ```